kstepanyan/Newspaper-OCR-LLM/README.md

 ## How to run

 1. Regiter and get an OpenAI API Key;
-2. Configure input and putput folders;
+2. Configure input and output folders;
 3. Add scanned page images as JPG;
 4. Run the Cell on Jupyter notebook.